Visa Claims Resolution (VCR) is a chargeback management system that Visa rolled out in 2018. It’s designed to streamline Visa’s chargeback process.

 Here’s what we know about VCR fees that processors charge.
 These fees are subject to change.

-First Data VCR Fees
+First Data (now Fiserv) VCR Fees

 First Data will pass on some VCR fees.
 From the information we’ve obtained so far, the fees will apply to documentation submitted by fax or email.
 As you can see from the explanations, these types of fees can be avoided if you provide information electronically instead.